- Chart

 Industry Overview

-The cruise industry is a significant segment of the travel and tourism sector.
-It is characterized by high capital expenditure for ship construction, seasonality, sensitivity to economic conditions, geopolitical events, and a strong focus on consumer experience and safety.
-The industry has seen substantial growth in recent decades, driven by increasing disposable incomes and a desire for experiential travel.
+The cruise industry is a significant segment of the global travel and tourism market.
+It is characterized by high capital expenditure for new ships, intense competition, and sensitivity to economic conditions, geopolitical events, and consumer sentiment.
+The industry has been recovering strongly post-pandemic, with a growing demand for experiential travel.

 Positioning